 Gullit’s exertions had begun to take their toll, however.
-Exhausted after a hard season, he made little impression at the 1990 FIFA World Cup Italy, and when Marseille ended Milan’s continental reign in 1991, Sacchi’s formidable empire started to crumble.
+Exhausted after a hard season, he made little impression at the 1990 World Cup Italy, and when Marseille ended Milan’s continental reign in 1991, Sacchi’s formidable empire started to crumble.
 Further disappointment came a year later when Denmark ended the Netherlands' European Championship defence in Sweden with a shock penalty-shootout win in the semi-finals.

 Increasingly sidelined at Milan, a flagging Gullit sought fresh inspiration by decamping to Serie A adversaries Sampdoria, rediscovering his powers to such an extent that Silvio Berlusconi was moved to lure him back to the San Siro.